Tommypop2/Rendy3D/README.md

 ## Future Ideas

-~~Implement some sort of `Query` system in the shader, where the vertex shader input can be anything that can be derived from the input model.
-This would reduce the amount of data stored in most cases so cache performance would (maybe) be improved~~ Allow vertex input to be anything that implements `From<InputData>`.
-This allows for both indexed rendering, as well as only including what is needed

 Experiment with shader composition (implementing a shader on top of an existing shader).
 This would allow for "pre-built" shaders that could do things like handle perspective rendering

 Maybe a new crate for a more fully-featured engine?

-Look into `micromath` for adding `no_std` support

-`Texture` trait.
-This should make the texturing implementation more flexible (allow procedural textures and `no_std`)

 ## Useful Resources